Francolinox/HalProment-Basic/README.md

 Assemblercode  support.
 Create EXE Files DLL files.
 OOP Programming with classes and UDt Types..and much more

-HalPromentBASIC compiler.
+HalPromentBASIC is a compiler and Interpreter.
 Run programs directly, or compile to 32/64 bit binary.Supports C headers.
 Similar Syntax Commands like Powerbasic, Freebasic, Oxygenbasic.
  Free available.
 HobbyProject.
  Author: frank bruebach, germany  july-2024